-It is the general policy of Neumann University to encourage prompt and accurate reporting of crimes either directly to the Department of Campus Safety, Aston Township Police (local municipality), Division of Student Affairs duty team, or the Neumann University Human Resource Office.
+It is the general policy of Neumann University to encourage prompt and accurate reporting of crimes either directly to the Department of Campus Safety, local municipal police (Aston) or to the Dean of Students, Director of Housing and Residence Life or the Neumann University Human Resource, Risk Management Office.

-The Neumann University Department of Campus Safety is under the administrative responsibility of the Chief Financial Officer/Administrative Vice President.
+The Neumann University Department of Campus Safety is under the administrative responsibility of the Vice President for Human Resources and Risk Management.
 As mandated, the Department of Campus Safety annually reports crime statistics using standards and definitions of the Federal Bureau of Investigation Uniform Crime Reporting system (UCR).
 In addition, crime statistics are also submitted annually to the Department of Education.
 To report a crime or an emergency, anyone can call 610-558-5555.
 Calling this number will connect the caller to the Campus Safety Communications Center which will generate an immediate response.
 In the event of a serious crime or other emergency, students, staff, faculty, and visitors may also call 911.
-Delaware County has a 911 system in place for police, fire, and emergency medical service calls.
+Delaware County has a 911 system in place for police, fire, and medical emergency calls.